belenvasquezcrespo/belenvasquez.github.io/README.md

 - Empowering Capacity: Paving the Way for Institutionalized Planning - Municipalities Seminar, June 2021
 - Urban Analysis and the importance of Data Collection, SEDATU & SOT Seminar, 2021
 - Monitoring and Evaluation of Urban Plans in Ecuador - Economic Commission for Latin America and the Caribbean , July 2019
-- Urban Planning in Indigenous Settlements - National Symposium of Urban Development, October 2018 [Publication]([https://www.mdpi.com/1424-8220/22/11/4240](https://dialnet.unirioja.es/servlet/articulo?codigo=8427146)) [Poster](/assets/speaker/poster.jpg)
+- Urban Planning in Indigenous Settlements - National Symposium of Urban Development, October 2018 [Publication] (https://dialnet.unirioja.es/servlet/articulo?codigo=8427146) and [Poster](/assets/speaker/poster.jpg)